WHO ARE WE?

 Challenge

-To combat propaganda, you need to understand the agenda.
-The information landscape is very diverse: television, Telegram, Youtube, war correspondents, independent media.
-But the community lacks tools for structured automated analysis.
-Media analysis can take months of tedious labour by human experts who are much better employed in creative work, than in sifting through fake and toxic content.
+To counter propaganda, one must first understand its agenda.
+The information landscape is vast and complex, spanning television, Telegram, YouTube, war correspondents, and independent media.
+Yet, the community lacks the tools for structured, automated analysis.
+Traditional media analysis can take months of painstaking effort—time that skilled experts could better spend on creative and strategic work rather than wading through fake and toxic content.

 Goal